Judge powers Yankees to triumph over Mets

 Yoenis Cespedes did not play after homering in his return from missing over two months with a hip injury.
 He said after the game that heel issues are the cause of his numerous leg problems and was held out.

 Mets hitting coach Pat Roessler was ejected by plate umpire Larry Vanover for arguing balls and strikes with two outs in the top of the third.
-Mets second baseman Asdrubal Cabrera was tossed by third base umpire Hunter Wendelstedt for slamming his bat on a checked swing strikeout in the fourth.
+Mets designated hitter Asdrubal Cabrera was tossed by third base umpire Hunter Wendelstedt for slamming his bat on a checked swing strikeout in the fifth.

 Amed Rosario delivered an RBI single and Jose Bautista scored on a throwing error by David Robertson before the eventful ninth.